Chandangadewar/Tasty-hub-app/README.md

 ---

-## 🌐 Live Demo
+## 🌐 Live Demo## 🌐 Live Demo
-> 🚧 Deployment in progress — will be hosted on AWS EC2
+> ✅ Deployed on AWS EC2 (t2.micro)
+> 💡 EC2 instance stopped when not in use to avoid AWS charges
+> 🐳 Run locally instantly using Docker — see setup below

 ---